NBA Rumors: Giannis Antetokounmpo Reveals Who Is The Better Defender Between Ben Simmons And Joel Embiid

 Sunday night featured an interesting matchup between the two NBA teams who are aiming to sit on the empty throne in the Eastern Conference – the Milwaukee Bucks and the Philadelphia 76ers.
 The Sixers started the game strong, finishing the first half with a nine-point lead.
 The Bucks did their best to overturn the outcome of the game, but the Sixers proved to be the better team in the end.
 With their 130-125 victory over the Bucks, the Sixers clinched a playoff berth in the Eastern Conference.

-One of the highlights of the game between the Bucks and the Sixers is when Giannis Antetokounmpo, who posted a game-high 52 points, together with 16 rebounds, seven assists, two steals, and one block, dunked on Ben Simmons and yelled to his face that he’s “a baby, a [freaking] baby,” according to Philly.com.
-In a post-game interview, Antetokounmpo talked about his dunk on Simmons and explained why he wanted him to be his defender than Joel Embiid.
+One of the highlights of the game between the Bucks and the Sixers is when Giannis Antetokounmpo, who posted a game-high 52 points, together with 16 rebounds, seven assists, two steals, and one block, dunked on Ben Simmons and yelled to his face that he’s “a baby, a [freaking] baby,” according to Philly.
+In a post-game interview, Antetokounmpo talked about his dunk on Simmons and explained why he wanted him to be his defender instead of Joel Embiid.

 “It’s easy,” Antetokounmpo said.
 “I’d rather have Ben guard me than Joel, it’s simple.
 If Joel is guarding me all night, everything is so tough for you.
 But when someone else switches, whether it’s Jimmy [Butler] or Ben or [Mike] Scott or [Boban] Marjanovic, it’s way easier and you just try to seize the opportunity and make a play.”